 But if you already know a lot about cocktails, creating balance, ratios, and bartending techniques in general, memorization by association is a very powerful technique.

-Then we move onto the more advanced mnemonic memory devices.
+Now, we’ll move onto the more advanced mnemonic memory devices.
 These memory techniques have been around for thousands of years and they’ve have been used by some of the great minds like Plato and Aristotle.

 If you’ve ever seen the T.V. series Sherlock, he uses a mnemonic system called the ‘memory palace‘ to remember a vast amount of information.